Dover Castle - Family Property Guide

 There's something for the whole family on a day out at Dover Castle.
 From the furnished royal rooms of the Great Tower to the secret medieval and wartime tunnels, kids will love exploring and discovering.
 There are plenty of interactive exhibits and games, plus - on selected days - costumed characters bring the medieval court to life.

 Dover Castle is a young adventurer's dream, with more than 80 acres of open courtyards, hills and mounds to explore and conquer.
-But if little legs get tired, it's all aboard the land train for a ride.

 Great Tower Lookout